 Yes.
 Exposure to medication in breast milk poses the greatest risk to premature babies, newborns, and babies who are medically unstable or have poorly functioning kidneys.

-The risk is lowest for healthy babies 6 months and older, who can metabolize drugs efficiently.
-Women who breast-feed more than one year after childbirth often produce relatively smaller quantities of milk.
+The risk is lowest for healthy babies 6 months and older, who can move drugs through their bodies efficiently.
+Women who breast-feed more than one year after childbirth often make relatively smaller quantities of milk.
 This reduces the amount of medication transferred to breast milk.
-Also, medications used in the first three to four days after childbirth transfer at very low levels to an infant, due to the limited volume of breast milk you're producing.
+Also, medications used in the two days after childbirth transfer at very low levels to your infant due to the limited volume of breast milk you produce during this time.

 Should I stop breast-feeding while taking medication?